Hendrix-CS/csci150/labs/graphics.md

 [Graphics Reference](https://mcsp.wartburg.edu/zelle/python/graphics/graphics.pdf)
 page, to enhance your earlier image of a face.

-Notice that the first thing to be drawn is covered by the images that follow.
-This indicates that the way that images are drawn, their [Z-order](https://en.wikipedia.org/wiki/Z-order), is based on time.
+{% include note.html content="The first thing to be drawn is covered by the images that follow.
+This indicates that the way that images are drawn, their [Z-order](https://en.wikipedia.org/wiki/Z-order), is based on time." %}

 ## Step 3: Faces in Space